-For indirect taxes, financial services are, in line with well-established EU law principles, not subject to VAT.
-The exchange of fiat currency against virtual currency itself shall not be subject to VAT as per the Hedqvist ruling of the European Court of Justice.49
+For indirect taxes, and in line with well-established EU law principles, financial services are not subject to value added tax (VAT).
+The exchange of fiat currency against virtual currency itself shall not be subject to VAT, in accordance with the Hedqvist ruling of the European Court of Justice.52

 Tokens backed by fiat currencies and designed solely in a way to be used as a payment instrument would fall under the remit of this definition.

-The licensing process applicable to e-money issuers is similar to the process applicable to applicants for a payment institution licence.51 Just like payment institutions, e-money institutions have to comply with the legal requirements set out by the Law on payment services on a permanent basis.
+The licensing process applicable to e-money issuers is similar to the process applicable to applicants for a payment institution licence.54 Just like payment institutions, e-money institutions have to comply with the legal requirements set out by the Law on Payment Services on a permanent basis.
 CSSF circulars clarify the legal requirements.

 1 Jean-Louis Schiltz is the senior partner and Nadia Manzari is a partner at Schiltz & Schiltz SA.

-3 Law of 1 March 2019 amending the Law of 1 August 2001 concerning the circulation of securities.
+3 Law of 1 March 2019 amending the Law of 1 August 2001 on the Circulation of Securities.

-6 CSSF Warning regarding initial coin offerings ('ICOs') and tokens of 14 March 2018.
+6 CSSF Warning regarding initial coin offerings ('ICOs') and tokens, issued 14 March 2018.

 12 CSSF Communication of 9 April 2020 on virtual assets, virtual asset service providers and the related registration process.